Staying away from dams means putting your safety first

-Dam operations that affects the currents
+Dam operations that affect the currents

 The action of turbines downstream from a hydroelectric generating station creates strong currents that are often invisible at the surface, yet extremely powerful.

 Spillways are used to release excess water.
 When the gates open, the water level downstream can rise quickly.
 In just a few seconds, a shoreline or rock that was accessible can become submerged, and so can you.
+For a worry‑free outing, make sure to always keep a safe distance and keep an eye on changes in the water level.

 Sudden, invisible and uncontrollable dangers